ServiceStack/servicestack.net/MyApp/_posts/2024-06-12_commands-feature.md

 ## MQ Integration

-Although `CommandsFeature` is a standalone feature we're registering it in the new Identity Auth Templates `Configure.Mq.cs` which already uses the Background MQ to execute messages in managed background threads like sending Identity Auth emails:
+Although `CommandsFeature` is a standalone feature we're registering it in the new Identity Auth Templates `Configure.Mq.cs` which already uses the Background MQ to execute messages in managed background threads where it's used to send Identity Auth emails:

 ```csharp
 public class ConfigureMq : IHostingStartup